Yoga After A C-Section

 Image: Shutterstock

-• You can also do the Bhujangasana or snake pose to lose the fat around your belly.
+• You can also do the Bhujangasana or snake pose to strengthen your abdominal muscles, relieve back pain, and reduce belly fat.

 bhujangasana yoga after cesarean section